jackkerouac/aphrodite/README.md

 ![Example Image](https://github.com/jackkerouac/aphrodite/blob/main/example01.png)
 ![Example Image](https://github.com/jackkerouac/aphrodite/blob/main/example02.png)

+## IMPORTANT UPGRADE NOTICE:

+Beginning with v3.0.0, configuration is now stored in an embedded SQLite database instead of YAML files.
+When you launch v3.0.0 or later, your existing YAML settings are migrated automatically—no action required.

+Support for YAML will be removed entirely in v4.0.0.

+(And yes, **I know** the version numbers are borked.
+Thanks for bearing with me while I iron that out!)

 ## Features

 - **Smart Badge Detection**: Automatically adds resolution (4K, 1080p), audio codec (Atmos, DTS), and review badges to your posters